 Involuntary manslaughter by unlawful and dangerous act is committed where a person causes the death of another person by an act that is both unlawful and dangerous.
 An example may be where death results as a consequence of an assault.

-The offence of manslaughter covers a wide range of conduct and criminality and as a consequence sentences do vary considerably.
+This offence covers a wide range of conduct and criminality and as a consequence sentences do vary considerably.
 However, it is regarded as a very serious offence by the courts and a full-time custodial sentence is to be expected.